FAQs for LIS Applicants

 - Applicants who received all degrees from non-English speaking countries must submit TOEFL scores.

 We recommend including one academic (professor) and one workplace reference, if possible.
-We want to hear from people who can give a reasonably unbiased evaluation of your academic abilities and/or workplace performance.
+We want to hear from people who can give a reasonably unbiased evaluation of your academic abilities and/or your workplace performance.
 References from those with whom you've worked in community organizations or volunteer efforts are fine.
 References from personal and family friends should be avoided.

 What if I just want to take one course?